-Having child mascots promotes a healthy image for the soccer club and the game as a whole.
+Having child mascots promotes a healthy image for the soccer club and the game.
 When players walk onto the field with child mascots, it shows that soccer games are a safe place.

-In the 1980s and 1990s, soccer in England had a bad image because of football hooligans.
-Soccer matches were often dangerous places to be for anyone.
-They certainly weren’t very family-friendly back then.
+In the 1980s and 1990s, soccer in England had a bad image because of soccer hooligans.
+Soccer games were often dangerous places to be for anyone.
+They indeed weren’t very family-friendly back then.

 But the soccer authorities in England tried to get this damaging element out of the game of soccer.
-And it’s in the late 1990s that child mascots started being used more regularly.
+And it was in the late 1990s that child mascots started being used more regularly.

-So, it’s likely that players came onto the field holding children’s hands to promote a healthy image.
+So, players likely came onto the field holding children’s hands to promote a healthy image.
 It showed that soccer had moved away from the dangerous era of hooliganism in England.

-Soccer was seen as a family-friendly game when kids walked onto the field with the players.
+Soccer was seen as family-friendly when kids walked onto the field with the players.
 This promotes a healthy image for the game.